explorer3456/makefile_practice/003_project/NOTE.md

 > with -MDD option in CFLAGS, gcc automatically generate header dependency info file(*.d).
 > you should include that files to Makefile so that when header file changes,
 > source code that is related to header file can be recompiled.
+**Step7.
+Define target rule**
+> it is not neccessary to define final target.
+> you can increment the target rules, sub-target rules.
+> build/objs/%.o : source_path
+> note that DO NOT use % in directory substitution.
+Only use in file placeholder
+> ( bad example: ex) common/%/%.c.

 # To Do
 **Try seperate makefile per module**
 > Final makefile contains all the build rules, how about seperate the rule into
 > module.mk ?

+# Bug report
+> just hitting 'make' is not the way I expected.
+It checks build/objs/cache.o first.